($917) Cost to ship a car from Raleigh, NC to Providence, RI

 The time of the year

-Seasonal demand and weather conditions in both Raleigh and Providence can impact car shipping prices.
+The time of year and weather conditions in Raleigh and Providence play a major role in determining car shipping rates.

 The climate in Raleigh is unlikely to affect your move.
 However, some days in the winter, the roads may become icy which causes traffic issues.